 If the property you’re buying from the developer is less than six years old, make sure the certificate of insurance is attached to the contract of sale.
 This is your proof that insurance has been taken out.

-You can check the certificate is valid by using the certificates register.
+You should also check the certificate is valid by using the certificates register.

 Further information section